A Rational Model of Dimension-reduced Human Categorization: Experiments

-Experiment data is collected from the online platform \textit{Credamo}.
-200 participants were recruited for each experiment, with 172 and 186 passing predetermined attention and accuracy tests, respectively.
-Each participant goes through the 3 sessions described above.
-We compare predictions of mPPCA (\cref{model-fs_generalization}) to prototype models and exemplar models, with or without attention mechanism.
-Details of setup are presented in the Appendix.
+We recruited 200 participants for each experiment on the online platform \textit{Credamo}, with 172 and 186 passing the attention tests, respectively.
+Participants undergo informed consent and are compensated fairly.
+Ethical issues are addressed carefully (See Impact Statement \cref{sec:impact_statement} for details).
+We compare mPPCA to prototype and exemplar models, with or without attention mechanism, and the rational model with necessary adaptations.
+Model setup is detailed in the Appendix.